OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 }
 ```

-If the data wasn't previously cached, `loadTable()` attempts to access the offline data file, *sampleData.js*, through an AJAX call.
+If the data wasn't previously stored, `loadTable()` attempts to access the offline data file, *sampleData.js*, through an AJAX call.
 If this attempt is successful, the function passes the data returned from the file to `createTable()` to produce a table.
-The data is also converted into a JSON object, which is cached into local storage.
+Before being stored into `localStorage`, the data is also converted into a JSON object so that it can be easily parsed when `localStorage` is accessed.
 However, if the function is unable to access the *sampleData.js* file, the function returns an error to the console.
 This process is shown in the following code:
 ```
 else {
     $.ajax({